mstksg/inCode/copy/entries/machines-3.md

 and morphisms are `Auto a b`, and turned it into a category with objects as Haskell types and whose morphisms are `Auto a (m b)`, where `m` is a Monad.

-The act of forming the second category from the first is called forming the *Kleisli category* on a category.
-We took `Auto` and are now looking at the Kleisli category on `Auto`.
+The act of forming this second category from the first is called forming the *Kleisli category* on a category.
+We took `Auto` and are now looking at the Kleisli category on `Auto` formed by `Maybe`.

 By the way, a "Monad" here is actually different from the normal `Monad` typeclass found in standard Haskell.
 A Monad is an endofunctor on a category